A climate change dashboard for the Hudson Valley

 Warming temperatures are the most clear-cut way in which our climate is changing.

 I know what you're thinking — warmer temperatures?
 That sounds nice!
-While our rising temperatures may not sound catastrophic, it is in other parts of Earth, such as the Arctic where ice is melting or tropical areas where heat and humidity is becoming unbearable.
+While our rising temperatures may not sound catastrophic, it is in other parts of the planet, such as the Arctic, where ice is melting and in tropical areas where heat and humidity is becoming more difficult to bear.

 Temperature trends by month